Non-Governmental Organisations (NGO) in Germany

 German NGO Lawyers

-Both non-governmental organisations already existing in Germany and those aspiring to establish a presence in Germany can rely on the lawyers at Schlun & Elseven Rechtsanwälte.
-As a multidisciplinary full-service law firm, Schlun & Elseven has proven legal experts and highly specialised practice groups in many areas of law to provide excellent legal services from a single source, even in the case of legally complex, cross-territorial concerns.
+Non-governmental organisations already established in Germany, as well as those wishing to establish themselves in Germany, can rely on the experienced and committed legal advice of Schlun & Elseven Rechtsanwälte.
+As a German multidisciplinary full-service law firm, we have legal experts and highly specialised practice groups across many areas of German law, enabling us to offer excellent legal services from a single source, even for complex and cross-border matters.

-Whether you are setting up a branch in Germany, expanding through franchising or mergers, or running your business, our lawyers will support you with their in-depth expertise and many years of experience.
-With reliable legal advice in numerous areas of law – including labour, copyright and franchise law – our lawyers are always at your side.
-If your organisation needs a competent legal partner to ensure the legality of all your projects and to deal with German bureaucracy without complications, or if you need representation in a specific case, please do not hesitate to contact us.
-We will do our utmost to ensure that your NGO is always legally secure.
+Whether you are setting up a branch in Germany, expanding through franchising or mergers, or running an ongoing business, our lawyers will support you with their in-depth expertise and many years of experience.
+With reliable legal advice in numerous areas of law – including German employment, copyright, and franchise law – our lawyers are always at your side.
+If your organisation needs a skilled legal partner to ensure the legality of your projects, deal with German bureaucracy without complications, or represent you in a specific case, please do not hesitate to contact us.
+We will do our utmost to ensure that your NGO is legally compliant at all times.

 You are here: Home » Industries Served in Germany » Non-Profit Organisations Lawyer in Germany » German Non-Governmental Organisation (NGO) Lawyers